Dr. des. Judith Rottenburg

 Receptions of Modern Art from Europe in African Contexts

-After completing a BA in Comparative Literature at the Free University of Berlin and a MA in Kunstwissenschaft at the University of Arts and Design in Karlsruhe, Judith Rottenburg received her PhD in Art History from the Ludwig Maximilian University of Munich (LMU) in 2017.
+After completing a BA at the Free University of Berlin and a MA at the University of Arts and Design in Karlsruhe, Judith Rottenburg received her PhD in Art History from the Ludwig Maximilian University of Munich (LMU) in 2017.
 As a candidate of the international doctoral program MIMESIS at LMU from 2013 to 2016, she undertook research visits to Dakar, New York City and Paris, completing her PhD dissertation on the cosmopolitan arts in post-independence Senegal.
-In 2016/2017, she was a research fellow at the German Forum for Art History Paris in the context of the annual theme “L’art en France à la croisée des cultures”.
-Since 2017, she is a post-doctoral researcher in the ERC funded project „Developing Theatre“ at LMU.
-In 2018, she joined the Bilderfahrzeuge research group at Humboldt University Berlin to work on her new research project on receptions of modern art from Europe in African contexts.
+In 2016/2017, she was a research fellow at the German Forum for Art History in Paris in the context of the annual theme “L’art en France à la croisée des cultures”.
+Thereafter, she was a post-doctoral researcher in the ERC funded project „Developing Theatre: Building Expert Networks for Theatre in Emerging Countries after 1945“ at LMU until she joined the Bilderfahrzeuge research group at Humboldt University Berlin.

-(forthcoming ) „The École des Arts du Sénégal in the 1960s: Debating Visual Arts Education between ‚Imported Technical Knowledge and ‚Traditional Culture felt from within’“, in: Drawing Education: Worldwide!
-Continuities – Transfers – Mixtures, edited by Nino Nanobashvili and Tobias Teutenberg, Heidelberg: Heidelberg University Publishing, 2019.
+„The École des Arts du Sénégal in the 1960s: Debating Visual Arts Education between ‘Imported Technical Knowledge’ and ‘Traditional Culture felt from within’“, in: Drawing Education: Worldwide!
+Continuities – Transfers – Mixtures, edited by Nino Nanobashvili and Tobias Teutenberg, Heidelberg: Heidelberg University Publishing, 2019, pp. 289-304.